ShubhamSingh7580/My-Book-Website/README.md

 # If You Don't Have Goals, You Are Not Alive - Book Website

 This is the official website for the motivational book **"If You Don't Have Goals, You Are Not Alive"** written by **Shubham Singh**.
+But You can't read the book online using this website.

 ## 🌟 Features

-- 📖 Read the book online (English & Hindi versions)
 - 📥 Download the book PDF in both languages
 - 🧠 Motivational quotes from the author
 - 🧑‍💻 About the Author